Noootzzz/TodoList-TypeScript/README.md

 ## Live Demo

-You can try it out yourself here: [https://noootzzz.github.io/TodoList-TypeScript/](https://noootzzz.github.io/TodoList-TypeScript/)
+You can try it out yourself here: <a href="https://noootzzz.github.io/TodoList-TypeScript/" target="_blank">https://noootzzz.github.io/TodoList-TypeScript/</a>

 ## Features